nwchemgit/nwchem-wiki/Excited-State-Calculations.md

 ### NROOTS -- the number of excited states

 One can specify the number of excited state roots to be determined.
-The default value is 1.
+The default value for `NROOTS` is 1.
 It is advised that the users request several more roots than actually needed, since owing to the nature of the trial vector algorithm, some low-lying roots can be missed when they do not have sufficient overlap with the initial guess vectors.

 ### MAXVECS -- the subspace size

-This keyword limits the subspace size of Davidson's algorithm; in other words, it is the maximum number of trial vectors that the calculation is allowed to hold.
+The `MAXVECS` keyword limits the subspace size of Davidson's algorithm; in other words, it is the maximum number of trial vectors that the calculation is allowed to hold.
 Typically, 10 to 20 trial vectors are needed for each excited state root to be converged.
 However, it need not exceed the